Publications

 Published Version / Pre-Published Version

-5. “‘The Soul Is, in a Way, All Beings’: Heidegger’s Debts to Aristotle in Being and Time," Inquiry, 2022, https://doi.org/10.1080/0020174X.2022.2074881 (ahead of print).
+2. “‘The Soul Is, in a Way, All Beings’: Heidegger’s Debts to Aristotle in Being and Time,” Inquiry, 67 (10), 2024: 3930–3968.

 This paper develops a novel interpretation of Dasein, as we find it in Heidegger’s Being and Time.
 On this interpretation, Heidegger models this most famous of all his concepts after Aristotle’s account of the soul from De Anima as isomorphic with whatever it currently cognises.
 Indeed, Dasein proves central to the inquiry into Being he attempts in that book precisely because, like soul, it is capable of becoming like all beings.